-The 2022 program application will be available starting Jan.
-14, 2022, and will close March 31, 2022, at 11:59 p.m.
+The 2023 program application will be available starting Jan.
+20, 2023, and will close March 17, 2023, at 11:59 p.m.
 Pacific.
 Applications should be submitted on behalf of the full organization, not individual departments or affiliated practice sites.
-View the guidelines (PDF) or watch a recording of the 2022 informational webinar to learn more.
+More information and updated guidelines for the 2023 program will be shared in the fall of 2022.

 - Provide a roadmap for health system leaders interested in implementing programs and policies that actively support well-being.